-Financing An Oakwood Education
+Affording An Oakwood Education

-Financial aid assists families of students in grades 6â€“12.
-Approximately 10 percent of the students at Oakwood received some amount of financial assistance.
+Financial aid is available to families of students in all grades.
+Approximately 18 percent of the students at Oakwood receive some financial assistance.
 Although the School's resources do not allow us to meet all requests each year, no student should hesitate to apply for Admission because of limited financial resources.
-See Frequently Asked Questions for details about how decisions regarding financial aid are made.
+See our Financial Aid Policy below for more information about how decisions regarding financial aid are made.

 Financial Aid Application Process and Deadlines

-- Send completed, signed copies of the family's last two Federal Income Tax Return (including all relevant schedules) to the Director of Financial Aid at Oakwood.
+Send completed, signed copies of the family's last two Federal Income Tax Return (including all relevant schedules) to the Director of Financial Aid at Oakwood.

-Financial aid decisions will be provided along with admission decisions whenever possible.
-Families then have two weeks to accept their financial aid award.
-If they have questions about award amounts, families should be in touch immediately.
+Financial aid decisions will be provided along with admission decisions.
+Families are given two weeks to accept their financial aid grant.
+If they have questions about the award, families should be in touch with the Director of Financial Aid immediately.

 For more information about financial aid at Oakwood and links to forms, please see Frequently Asked Questions.

 Oakwood will treat as confidential all financial information provided by families.
 Only those people directly involved in the financial aid decision-making process will review this information.
-For operational purposes, members of the Admission and Business Offices will be aware of financial aid award amounts, but not the details of a family's circumstances.
+For operational purposes, members of the Admission and Business Offices will be aware of financial aid award amounts, but not the details of a family's financial circumstances.
 The identity of all students on financial aid will be held in confidence and restricted to the smallest number of people possible.

 In return, we ask that parents not share with others the particulars of awards received.
 Although we apply consistent standards and policies across many families, each family's circumstances are unique.
 Therefore, award amounts are based on individualized analyses.
 False assumptions and expectations are often created when families share details of financial aid awards.
 Willful breaches of this confidentiality agreement may necessitate a review and potential repeal of financial aid awards.